 The Governing body take their governance responsibilities seriously and aim to have a governance framework that is fit for purpose, compliant and efficient.
-In 2017 the new Charity Code of
+The Board reviews its structure and practices against the Charity Code of Governance to ensure the School's governance framework is robust and fit for purpose.